cdcrft/web-storage/README.md

 Here is an explanation of this config file :

+The first value "type" represents the type of storage you want your object to handle.
+If you need to save your values using the window.localStorage object, then use 'local' if you need to use the window.sessionStorage object then use 'session'.

-It must be an array containing the 'storage-keys' key.
-This key should contain another array representing all of the values you wish to save :
+Then you need an array indexed with the 'storage-keys' key.
+This array contains all of the values you wish to save :

 ### name
 This option is a string representing the name under which your value will be saved inside the local storage